KilianMYSPRO/gymFamily/walkthrough.md

 - **Tracker Stability**: Verified that the tracker loads without errors and all icons (including `ArrowLeft` and `Save`) are present.
 - **Backup & Restore**: Verified that clicking "Export" downloads a JSON file and "Import" successfully restores data (simulated).
 - **Cloud Sync**: Verified that the backend service is configured in Docker Compose and the frontend UI allows login/registration.
+- **Enforced Auth**: Verified that `App.jsx` conditionally renders the `Landing` component if no token is present, effectively blocking access to the dashboard.